Hatch Memorial Shell: History

 The original, wooden shell was built in 1928 as a temporary venue for the Pops with expectations of construction of a permanent structure in the near future.
 It was first used for a concert on July 4, 1929, with Arthur Fiedler conducting the Boston Pops Orchestra.
 A second, temporary shell, made of metal, was built in 1934.

 The permanent shell was designed by architect Richard J. Shaw, and was dedicated on July 2, 1940.
-In preparation for its 50th anniversary in 1991, it underwent significant renovation and repair along with modernization of its acoustics by Boston architecture firm Finegold Alexander.
+In preparation for its 50th anniversary in 1991, it underwent significant renovation and repair along with modernization of its acoustics by Boston architecture firm Notter Finegold & Alexander.
 Bostonian Howard Brickman, a master craftsman specializing in wood floors, re-created the intricate interior paneling of the shell by hand.

 An 8 ft bronze statue of George S. Patton, by James Earle Fraser, commemorates the general's June 7, 1945 address at the site before a crowd of 20,000 persons.

 Uses of the Hatch Shell include concerts, movie showings and speeches, and as a meeting place for large events, such as AIDS Walk Boston and the Larry Kessler 5K Run.
 The grass pavilion is used for picnics, casual sports and sunbathing, in a manner typical of urban parks.

 The Hatch Shell underwent a $2.4 million renovation in 2018, the first since 1989.
 The exterior panels of the shell were replaced, which required a laser scan of the shell and fabrication of 673 separate panels in 93 different shapes.